microsoft/winget-cli/doc/specs/#148 - Repair Support.md

  - `Repair` switch can't be empty when specified.
  - `RepairBehavior` switch can't be empty when specified.

+## Handling Elevation Requirement
+- The design presumes that the elevation requirements for modification/repair are consistent with those for installation, much like uninstallation.
+- The expectations are:
+  - If a non-elevated session tries to modify a package installed for machine scope, the installer should prompt for elevation, as observed in sample runs.
+  - If a package installed for user scope attempts a repair operation in an admin context, it is restricted due to possible security risks.

 ## Supported Repair Scenarios
 - Repair for installed applications of Msi, Wix, Msix and MSStore installer types.